unight0/filewiz/README.md

 ### A
 View the parent directory of current directory.

+### D
+If you just pressed A to go to the parent directory, pressing D will return you to the previously viewed child directory.
+(This is called REDO)

 ### F
 Create a new directory.
 A prompt will be shown.
 Press enter to accept name, press escape to cancel.